ENYO Pharma is advancing its pipeline with Vonafexor series for diseases with impaired kidney function like Alport syndrome, CKD and NASH.

-- Clinical studies: The Phase 2a LIVIFY clinical study recently evaluated Vonafexor (EYP001) in patients with advanced NASH, i.e. a fibrosis stage F2 or F3.
+- Clinical study: The Phase 2a LIVIFY study recently evaluated Vonafexor (EYP001) in patients with advanced NASH, i.e. a fibrosis stage F2 or F3.
 Positive results showed that Vonafexor decreases liver fibrosis and inflammation marker (fibroscan, cT1, …), reduces liver fat and weight, and improves liver enzymes and renal function in patients with suspected fibrotic NASH.
 As NASH increases the risk of kidney problems, these results support development of Vonafexor for patients suffering from diseases with impaired renal function.
 Ratziu et al. (2022)

 **In collaboration with Dr. Fabiola Terzi’s lab, Mecanisms and therapeutic strategies of chronic kidney disease,INEM, Paris, France

 Pr Myles Wolf, MD, MMSc

 - Professor of Medicine and Chief of the Division of Nephrology at the Duke University School of Medicine, US